yoshihiroo/programming-workshop/image_captioning_and_speech/README.md

->This project is based on [the source code created by Satoshi Tsutsui](https://github.com/apple2373/chainer-caption).
+>This project uses [the source code created by Satoshi Tsutsui](https://github.com/apple2373/chainer-caption).
 See also his work based on his code at the arXiv - [Using Artificial Tokens to Control Languages for Multilingual
 Image Caption Generation: arXiv:1706.06275](https://arxiv.org/abs/1706.06275)

 Deep Learning on Raspberry Pi - Real Time Image Captioning and Speech